3 Easy Chinese New Year Craft Activities For Kids 2021

-Get ready for Chinese New Year with Clare Buswell’s easy-to-make papercraft decorations and accessories.
+Get ready for the Lunar New Year with Clare Buswell’s easy-to-make papercraft decorations and accessories.
+These trio of projects are the perfect Chinese New Year crafts for kids!

-These easy crafts will work for a wide range of ages – whether you’re looking for Chinese New Year EYFS activities for homeschool through to teenage craft ideas.
+These easy crafts will work for a wide range of ages – whether you're looking for Chinese New Year EYFS activities for homeschool or teenage craft ideas.

-If you like this, you might also enjoy our 50 Craft Ideas for Kids to make at home, or our Paper crafts for kids round-up.
-We’ve also got inspiration for specific ages too, with our favourite collections of craft ideas for toddlers and craft ideas for teenagers.
-Plus watch out soon for our full video guide and template to how to make traditional Chinese New Year paper lanterns (for grown ups).
+If you like this, you might also enjoy our 50 craft ideas for kids to make at home, or our Paper crafts for kids round-up.
+We've also got craft ideas for toddlers and craft ideas for teenagers.
+But now it's time for our trio of Chinese New Year crafts for kids, enjoy!

 How to make simple Chinese New Year Decorations – DIY Lanterns